Wrinkle-lipped free-tailed bat

-The wrinkle-lipped free-tailed bat (Chaerephon plicatus) is a species of bat in the family Molossidae.
+The wrinkle-lipped free-tailed bat (Mops plicatus) is a species of bat in the family Molossidae.
 It is found in Bangladesh, Bhutan, Cambodia, China, Cocos (Keeling) Islands, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, the Philippines, Sri Lanka, Thailand and Vietnam.

 Taxonomy and etymology

 It was described as a new species in 1800 by Scottish scientist Francis Buchanan-Hamilton.
 Buchanan-Hamilton initially placed it into the genus Vespertilio, with the scientific name Vespertilio plicatus.
 Its species name "plicatus" is Latin for "folded," possibly referencing its wrinkled lips or its folded ears.